navapbc/template-infra/docs/infra/making-infra-changes.md

 ## Requirements

-First read [Module Architecture](./module-architecture.md) to understand how the terraform modules are structured.
+First read [Module Architecture](./module-architecture.md) to understand how the Terraform modules are structured.

 ## Using make targets (recommended)